-A deductible is the set amount of money you pay out of pocket for covered services per plan year before your insurance plan starts to pay.
-A copay is also a set amount of money, but it’s the fixed fee attached to certain covered services.
-Both copays and deductibles are examples of out-of-pocket payments, but they’re two separate payments that you pay in addition to a monthly premium.
+- A deductible is the set amount of money you pay out of pocket for covered services per plan year before your insurance starts to share costs.

-Deductibles apply to most services covered under your plan, as detailed in the policy terms.
-If the service isn’t covered, you’re responsible for the full cost — regardless of whether you’ve reached your deductible or not.
+Most services covered by your plan are subject to deductibles, as outlined in your policy terms.
+If the service isn’t covered, you’re typically responsible for the full cost — regardless of whether you’ve reached your deductible or not.

-It’s also important to note that insurance plans sometimes have multiple deductibles:
+It’s also important to note that some insurance plans, like the following, may have multiple deductibles.

 - Prescriptions: If your policy covers prescriptions, there may be a deductible that’s separate from other medical services.

-- Family plans: Typically, health insurance plans that cover multiple members of a family have two deductibles: one for the individual policyholder and one for their immediate family.
+- Family plans: Typically, health insurance plans that cover multiple members of a family have two deductibles: one for the individual policyholder and one for their covered family members.

-How does your deductible relate to your out-of-pocket maximum?
+Does your deductible count toward your out-of-pocket maximum?

-“Out-of-pocket maximum” refers to the most you pay for covered services in a plan year.
-Once that limit is reached, insurance covers the cost of covered services.
-Your deductible contributes directly to reaching your out-of-pocket maximum (and so do copays, typically).
+“Out-of-pocket maximum” refers to the most you’ll pay for covered services in a plan year.
+Once that limit is reached, insurance pays the cost of covered services.
+The money you put toward your deductible contributes directly to your out-of-pocket maximum.

 A copay, or copayment, is a fixed fee applied to services covered by your insurance.
-Most plans have different copays for different types of treatment, but they’re always a fixed amount — a $100 emergency room copay will always be $100, regardless of what the emergency is.
-Keep in mind not all plans use copay either.
+Most plans have different copays for different types of treatment.
+For example, a $100 emergency room copay will always be $100 — regardless of what the emergency is, though there may be additional costs related to the ER visit.
+Keep in mind that not all plans have a copay.

 Do copays count toward deductibles?

-To make it all a bit easier to understand, let’s look at an example.
-Alex has signed up for a traditional health insurance plan through his employer’s benefits package.
+Let’s look at an example of how copays and deductibles work together.
+Alex signed up for a traditional health insurance plan through his employer’s benefits package.
 The plan he chose has a $1,000 deductible and various copays, such as a $20 copay for a doctor’s appointment and a $100 copay for an urgent care visit.